 Carefully pull the upper edge of the drive gear cover upwards until the hook and loop fastener (7) releases.
-Then move the cover forward to release it from the fixing point (8).
+Then move the cover forward to release it from the fixing point (8) and simultaneously a bit outwards to make the screw heads (9) go out of the recesses of the drive gear cover.